cbmongithub/chattr/README.md

 # chattr

-A customizable chatgpt chatbot component library for Nextjs, built with React, Tailwindcss, and Typescript.
+A customizable chatgpt chatbot component library for Nextjs.
+Built with React, Tailwindcss, OpenAI, and Typescript.

 ### Table of Contents